-Karen first came to Hollyhock in 1997 – and on that first visit she knew that she would organize her life so that it kept winding back to this magical place.
-Karen ran Hollyhock’s charitable partner organization the Hollyhock Leadership Institute.
-She sees Hollyhock as an essential gathering place for people who are doing incredible work in the world to create deep and lasting social change.
-Currently, she is the Canadian Director at Forest Ethics Advocacy.
-Previously, she worked as the Executive Director of Greenpeace Canada.
+Karen first came to Hollyhock in 1997, and on that first visit she knew that she would organize her life so that it would keep winding back to this magical place.
+Currently, she is the Canadian Director at Forest Ethics Advocacy and previously worked as the Executive Director of Greenpeace Canada.

-Mark was Hollyhocked in ’83, when he landed upon Cortes shores from the far away lands of Nashville, and found his way onto the grounds, and into the community.
-Through the years, he has found much healing, life and love, returning regularly and often.
+Mark was “Hollyhock’ed” in ’83, when he landed upon Cortes shores from the far away lands of Nashville, and found his way onto the grounds and into the community.
+Through the years, he has found much healing, life, and love at Hollyhock, returning regularly and often.
 He is the founder and CEO of Village Real Estate.

 Steve, who is publisher for the investigative reporting publication Mother Jones, came to Hollyhock for the first time in 2012, joining others interested in creating journalism that matters.
 He thought he was attending a retreat, but instead discovered a whole way of looking at the world, at personal practice, and social change.

 Cara is the founder and Executive Director of Climate Access, a nonprofit focused on building political and public support for climate solutions through its learning network for nonprofit and government leaders, pilot projects that test new engagement approaches, and communication research and strategy consulting services.